meghnalal/4meggy/README.md

 ---

 12. Describe a time you had to fix something critical under pressure.
+### 🟥 Situation
+So the situation was that there was a issue in the ingestion of the dataset that happens in the cloud.And this caused a very critical issue because that data gets used to sign off vehicles and also for testing across the whole company.

+### 🟧 Action
+So the action that I took was immediatly focus on that task and trying track down where the issue is coming from.
+I done that by force triggering ingestion and trying to analyse cloud logs to see if the problem is located in the triggering of the ingestion or the lower level code itself (image).
+By doing that I found that the triggering worked but it wasnt running anything.
+Because of that found out that the ingest image wasnt there anymore, we had coded in terraform to at least keep 5 copies of the ingention image but for some reason it wasnt there anymore.

+### 🟩 Process Fix
+So to fix this i diverted in 2 solution:
+1- Immediate outcome is to push image up so the ingestion back up and running 2- Long term solution was to find out why the image suddently got deleted and it turns out it was because the rule wasnt applied properly to the release pipeline and therefore why the image got deleted

+### 🟦 Learning Takeaway

+---
 13. Describe a time you improved a DevOps process without being asked.

 14. Describe a conflict with a developer.
 How did you resolve it?